loadlab/python/README.md

 ## LoadLab Python

-A wrapper over the Python Requests library to talk to the LoadLab REST API.
+A CLI and wrapper over the Python Requests library to talk to the LoadLab REST API.

 ## Installation